 It needed a name (Times Tables Rock Stars) and so did they; they were given a made-up rock name (like Iggy Winter, Zander Wells or Oscar Hendrix), which itself created excitement, and then posters started appearing around school with their alter-ego's name.
 I built a website to display their weekly chart positions and created a three-tier status for them to work towards:

-In time, some of them got so quick at their times tables that I had to create a new status, Rock God, for those answering in under one second!
+In time, some of them got so quick at their times tables that I had to create a new status, Rock Hero, for those answering in under one second!

 If operated as intended - a regime of daily practice for 20 school weeks - then pupils will become more confident and more successful in maths.
-The last three year 7 cohorts at King Solomon Academy have completed the full course, all with significant success.
+With three consecutive year 7 cohorts at King Solomon Academy, who completed the full course, all had significant success.
 Above 90% of all pupils were Rock Stars or better by the end, compared to only 25% before the start.
-More than that, now that some of them are in year 10, they are flying through GCSE content because they're not being held back by poor times tables recall.
+More than that, when they got to year 8, they were flying through content because they weren't held back by poor times tables recall.